fpvandoorn/carleson/CONTRIBUTING.md

 Contributions are welcome!

-If you start formalizing any of the results mentioned in the blueprint, please announce this on Zulip first, in the (to be created) Carleson channel.
+If you start formalizing any of the results mentioned in the blueprint, please announce this on Zulip first, in the [Carleson channel](https://leanprover.zulipchat.com/#narrow/channel/442935-Carleson/).
 Small fixes are always welcome, and need not be discussed in advance.
 Simply make a pull request with a change.

+Note: the html blueprint has some rendering issues with certain equations and references.
+Consult the pdf if you see this on the html page.

 Some remarks:
 * Some statements will be missing hypotheses.
 Don't hesitate adding hypotheses to a result, especially if it is already assumed elsewhere.
 Assuming that functions are measurable is always fine.